-This settings appear when Output Port is set to Single Mode at Standard OTDR application.
+These settings appear when Output Port is set to Single Mode at Standard OTDR application.
+For MU100023A, these settings always appear.

 Select check box when analyzing Macro Bend (slight bending of the fiber).

 Determines the threshold for detection as Macro Bend.